About

 About This Site

 This site is based off of whatever technology I’m interested in learning at the moment.
-Right now, it’s Go!.
+Right now, it’s built using Go and the static site compiler Hugo.